Safety Stock Definition & Calculator for Retailers

 Why Safety Stock Is Important

-Safety stock also informs your reorder point, an important element of inventory management for small businesses.
+- Inform reorder points: Reorder points are an important element of inventory management for small businesses, as these alert retailers when it is time to place an order for a low-in-stock item.
 When you pay attention to your reorder point, you’re less likely to fall victim to rush fees and operational mayhem.

-While you can forecast demand for your retail business, no predictions are going to be completely accurate.
-Unforeseen circumstances and elements outside of your control cause spikes and dips in demand—this reality is inevitable for almost every business owner.
+- Weather demand fluctuations: Unforeseen circumstances and elements outside of your control cause spikes and dips in demand—this reality is inevitable for almost every business owner.
 Safety stock helps you sail through these fluctuations in demand and sales.

-While it’s important to have sufficient safety stock, there are some challenges to keep in mind—especially if you have too much safety stock.
+While it’s important to have sufficient safety stock, there are some challenges to keep in mind so it doesn’t end up costing you.

-- Carrying costs: It costs money to hold on to inventory—storage and warehousing costs, employee wages, etc. Generally speaking, carrying costs account for 20%–30% of inventory value.
-The longer you hold on to inventory, and the more inventory you hold on to, the higher your carrying costs.
+- Carrying costs: It costs money to hold on to inventory due to storage and warehousing costs, employee wages, etc. In fact, generally speaking, carrying costs account for 20%–30% of your inventory’s value—and the longer you hold on to it, the higher your carrying costs will be.
+If you have too much safety stock, you risk incurring higher carrying costs.

-- Changes in lead time: As mentioned above, lead times can fluctuate—especially in a COVID-19 era.
+- Changes in lead time: As mentioned above, lead times can fluctuate.
 If you don’t use a safety stock formula that accounts for lead time variation, you may find yourself stuck in a stockout without a way to restock in a timely manner.

 Bottom Line